-Southern begins search for next university president
+Southern University outlines timeline in search for next system president

 Latest Weather Blog

-Southern begins search for next university president
+Southern University outlines timeline in search for next system president

-BATON ROUGE — Southern University began its search for a new president Thursday morning.
+BATON ROUGE - The committee leading the search for Southern University’s next system president outlined its timeline during a meeting on Wednesday, saying members hope to name a new leader by late spring.

-At the presidential search committee's first meeting, members agreed their focus is on finding a leader who can build on Southern's legacy and guide the university system into its next chapter.
+The Southern University System Presidential Search Committee has launched a nationwide recruitment effort, looking for a candidate who can strengthen academics, improve resources, and unify the five institutions that make up the system.

 Trending News